View-Consistent Hierarchical 3D Segmentation Using Ultrametric Feature Fields: Experiments

 \section{Experiments}

 We report qualitative and quantitative evaluations for our method and a set of relevant baselines.
 In \cref{sec:dataset} we give an overview of the datasets we evaluate on, and we define our evaluation metrics.
 In \cref{sec:comparison} and \cref{sec:ablation}, we present quantitative comparisons and ablation studies.
-We additionally visualize our method's hierarchical and view-consistent segmentation on real-world scenes from the Tanks and Temples Dataset~\cite{Knapitsch2017}.
 We present implementation details in \cref{sec:implmentation}.